ceriboo/Kiezel-Pay-stats-for-Android/README.md

 # kiezelpaywidget
-To use that application you have to hardcode your Kiezel Apikey in every files
+To use that application you have to hardcode your Kiezel Apikey in every .cs files